-PSYC 100 • Introduction to Psychology 3 Credits.
+PSYC 100 • Introduction to Psychology 3 Credits

 Methods, theories, and principal findings of psychological investigation.

-PSYC 305 • Lifespan Development 3 Credits.
+PSYC 305 · Lifespan Development 3 Credits

 Identification of the various stages of life from conception to death.
 Examination of the perspectives of various developmental theorists and their role in historical, contemporary, and controversial issues.
 Analysis of the biosocial, cognitive, and psychosocial domains and their contribution to human development while maintaining a focus on individual differences.

 Prerequisites: PSYC 100.
 Fulfills: CAPS Goal Area 5.
 Special Notes: Enrollment is open to students with sophomore class standing and above.
 Cross-listed with HUSE 305.

-PSYC 320 • Social Psychology 3 Credits.
-Behavior and experience of individuals and groups in relation to other individuals and groups.
-Theory, method, and findings in areas such as conformity, persuasion, social cognition, attraction, altruism, aggression, prejudice, group behavior, and applied topics.
+PSYC 320 · Social Psychology 3 Credits

+Exploration of key concepts, principles, and overarching themes in social psychology (including conformity, persuasion, social cognition, attraction, altruism, aggression, prejudice, and group behavior).
+Applications of social psychological principles to everyday life.
+Interpret and critique phenomena and controversial topics in social psychology.